ClaritySoftwareSolutions/alexa-dice/README.md

 * `RollDiceIntentHander` is resposible for rolling the dice and generating a `SpeechletResponse` describing the dice value.
 * `HelpIntentHandler` is responsible for generating a `SpeechletResponse` containing help.

+#### Alexa Skill Config
+Whilst not part of the lambda itself, the Alexa Skill config has been included for completeness in the folder `src/alexa-skill`.

 ----
 Copyright &copy; 2017 [Clarity Software Solutions Limited](https://claritysoftware.co.uk)